The danger of lead poisoning:

 - hearing problems

-In adults, lead poisoning may cause the following:
+In adults, lead poisoning may cause:

 - difficulties during pregnancy